 I love the fluidity of my career, its never static.
 This is because we deal with different kinds of people and different systems.

 Policies, technology and legislation is always changing, giving us an opportunity to learn every day.
-What school subjects are important for this career?

 English and Mathematics